TLOmodel/autoscaling-github-actions-runners/README.md

 ```
 kubectl logs $(kubectl get -n actions-runner-system pod | grep -v 'NAME'|cut -d' ' -f1) -n actions-runner-system
 ```

+### Creating new Kubernetes service after having destroyed previous one on Azure portal

 When you run `make deploy` to deploy again your Kubernetes service, it will try first to delete the existing Kubernetes service, but if you deleted it via the Azure